BrynL-F/BrynL-F.github.io/_posts/2020-01-18-third_project.md

 layout: post
 author: Bryn
 type: project
-title: Project Numero Uno
+title: 3's the Bee's Knees
-title-sentence: First Project is the best
+title-sentence: Thirdies
 ---
 This is the first paragraph of the project.